-Through the 2019 Power Saver Retrofits, a limited number of eligible homeowners will receive a comprehensive Home Performance with Energy Star audit and up to $7,000 in energy efficiency improvements for their home.
-If the audit determines that a home's heating and cooling system (HVAC) needs to be replaced, a total of $10,000 is available for both efficiency improvements and HVAC replacement.
+Through the 2019 Power Saver Retrofits, a limited number of eligible homeowners will receive a comprehensive Home Performance with Energy Star audit and energy efficiency improvements for their home.
+If the audit determines that a home's heating and cooling system (HVAC) needs to be replaced, funds may be available for both efficiency improvements and HVAC replacement.

 Eligible Energy-saving Projects